mfocko/kb/blog/aoc-2022/01-week-1.md

 Now the fun stuff.
 Neither of them lets you **mutate** the contents of the memory.

-`Cell<T>` allow you to mutate the memory.
+`Cell<T>` allows you to mutate the memory.
 Can be used reasonably with types that can be copied, because the memory safety is guaranteed by copying the contents when there is more than one **mutable** reference to the memory.